Skip to main content

 • There is space for companions, however due to limited capacity entry is limited to groups of two.

-• Places in the access area are limited and will be able to be reserved in advance from 10am on Tuesday 10 June via a link on this page.
+• Places in the access area are limited and will be able to be reserved in advance from 10am on Tuesday 10 June via the button below.

 • There will also be a small number of places available on the day on a first-come, first-served basis.